-- Group Website Guidelines Manual: This manual provides webmasters a checklist of items and instructions on how to maintain and get their group's website up to Cochrane standards.
+- Guidelines: The part of the manual provides webmasters a checklist of items and instructions on how to maintain and get their group's website up to Cochrane standards.
 It is very important that each site is well maintained so that visitors find current and accurate information that reflects the hard work that is put into producing Cochrane Reviews.

 - Website How to videos

 Note: The following videos still refers to the D6 version of the management interface.
 In the new version, D7, minor changes on the Admin interface have been introduced.
 These changes are pretty straightforward, but for any issue concerning how functionalities may differ on the updated interface, just get back to us via email@example.com.